spencerharris63/JAMStack/readme.md

 },
 ```

-Create an `.eleventyignore` with the contents `readme.md`.
+Note: since 11ty renders Markdown files we need to either delete the readme.md file in this repo or create an `.eleventyignore` file with the contents `readme.md`.
 Here's the [documentation](https://www.11ty.dev/docs/ignores/) for Eleventy ignore files.

 ### 1.3.3.
 Create a Layout Template